Future Trends in the Hospitality Industry: Casegoods Furniture

 • Vertical space is workout space (think wall mounts and resistance bands)

-In hotel rooms of the near future, virtual reality will become mainstream.
+In hotel rooms of the near future, virtual reality technology will likely be as common as an alarm clock.
 Guests could run through the 3D environments like the Grand Canyon from the comfort of their rooms.
 The furniture and other elements of your design must provide the space and tech accessories to do so.

 A guest walks into Room 216 on a Tuesday and it’s a comfortable 68 degrees, just as he likes it.
 Another guest walks into Room 216 on a Wednesday and it’s a comfortable 71 degrees, just as she likes it.